Orthodontic problems that patients in braces can possibly fix or alleviate before contacting us:

 Lost or Broken Appliances or Retainers

 If you lose or break your appliance or retainer, bring all the pieces in with you for repair.
 There may be a fee for the repair of the appliance or retainer.
-Please call our office to schedule an appointment.
+Please contact us, however we will not be able to repair/remake another retainer until we open up again.

 If your teeth are sore after a visit, take aspirin or ibuprofen unless you are allergic to them